dankelley/dek_blog/_posts/2016-02-09-noreaster.md

 # Discussion

-Although waves are not entirely related to *local* winds, it is interesting to
+Although waves are not entirely related to *local* winds, it may be worth comparing them.

-compare them.
 The time-series plots indicate a correspondence of high wind and large waves.
 However, the wind-rose plot indicates that this is mainly true for certain wind directions.
 The strong winds from February 8 that caused the largest waves are indicated with the dark-red dot in the lower-left quadrant.
-This quadrant corresponds to winds that locals call Nor'Eastly, and those locals who take to the sea will not be surprised by the wave heights indicated on the storm, or by their long period as indicated in the time-series plot.
+This quadrant corresponds to winds that locals call NorEasterly, and those locals who take to the sea will not be surprised by the wave heights indicated on the storm, or by their long period as indicated in the time-series plot.